This tutorial covers:

 directory and name it dto

 .
-Next, create a file within the newly created folder and call it create-product.dto.ts
+Then create a file within the new folder and call it create-product.dto.ts

 .
 Use this content for it: